jerome-trc/machinate/README.md

 # Machinate

-Machinate is a personal project meant to:
+Machinate was a personal project meant to:

 1. Refine my skills in C/C++ and game engine technology/architecture;
 2. Expand my knowledge about optimisation, API design, and concurrency;